jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

 (3) A person is exempt from the licensing requirement under section 388(c) in respect of a service (unless a declaration applies under subpart 3 of Part 9) to the extent that—
   (a) the service is not a retail service (see clause 35 of Schedule 1); orExampleA service provider may provide a discretionary investment management service to a number of investors using a model portfolio.
 As long as no retail investor is within the relevant class of investors, the provider need not be a DIMS licensee.
   (b) the service is a prescribed exempt service.
+Exemptions for service of acting as financial institution (4) A person is exempt from the licensing requirement under section 388(ca) in respect of a service to the extent that— (a) the person acts as a Lloyd’s underwriter; or
+  (b) the service is a prescribed exempt service.
+Regulations may prescribe terms and conditions of exemption (5) The exemptions in subsections (2)﻿(b), (3)﻿(b), and (4)﻿(a) and (b) are subject to the prescribed terms and conditions (if any).
+(6) See section 449A, which relates to prescribed terms and conditions in connection with the exemption for Lloyd’s underwriters under subsection (4)﻿(a).

 ### 390 When providers of other market services may be licensed
 (1) In addition, a person may hold a market services licence—